Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Auto-Pilot Mode/README.md

 ### Step 2: - Fasten your seatbelts, turbulance incoming - Committing Code Changes

-> [!Note]
+> [!WARNING]
-> You must complete the previous lab before continuing with this one
+> You must complete the previous lab before continuing.

 - Create a new feature branch `feature/health-checks` from main in your terminal